davisgamedev/homepage/md-content/graphics/planetsprocessing.md

 # Procedural Planets - Processing
-## A Quick Glance At Procedural Generation
+## an exploration in Procedural Generation